Chuck Norris: Subsequent films and internet fame (2000–2005)

+Current works (2006–present)

+Norris published the novel The Justice Riders in 2006, which he had co-written with Ken Abraham, Aaron Norris, and Tim Grayem.
+Likewise, he published its sequel, A Threat to Justice, a couple years later alongside the same team.

 Gotham Books, the adult division of Penguin USA, released a book penned by Ian Spector entitled The Truth About Chuck Norris: 400 facts about the World's Greatest Human.
-Norris subsequently filed suit in December against Penguin USA claiming "trademark infringement, unjust enrichment and privacy rights".
-Norris dropped the lawsuit in 2008.
-The book is a New York Times Best Seller.
-Since then, Spector has published four more books based on Chuck Norris facts, these are Chuck Norris Cannot Be Stopped: 400 All-New Facts About the Man Who Knows Neither Fear Nor Mercy, Chuck Norris: Longer and Harder: The Complete Chronicle of the World's Deadliest, Sexiest, and Beardiest Man, The Last Stand of Chuck Norris: 400 All New Facts About the Most Terrifying Man in the Universe, and Chuck Norris Vs. Mr. T: 400 Facts About the Baddest Dudes in the History of Ever (also a New York Times Best Seller).
-That year Norris with the same team published a sequel to The Justice Riders called A Threat to Justice.
-Tyndale House Publishers also published a book praising Norris, entitled The Official Chuck Norris Fact Book: 101 of Chuck's Favorite Facts and Stories, which was co-written and officially endorsed by him.
+Norris subsequently filed suit in December against Penguin USA claiming "trademark infringement, unjust enrichment and privacy rights", but ended up dropping the lawsuit in 2008.
+The book is a New York Times bestseller.
+Since then, Spector has published four more books based on Chuck Norris facts, one of which also becoming a New York Times bestseller.
+Tyndale House Publishers similarly published a book praising Norris, entitled The Official Chuck Norris Fact Book: 101 of Chuck's Favorite Facts and Stories, which was co-written and officially endorsed by him.

 In 2008, he published the political non-fiction book Black Belt Patriotism: How to Reawaken America, which reached number 14 on The New York Times best seller list in September 2008.
 That same year, Gameloft produced the video game Chuck Norris: Bring On the Pain for mobile devices, based on the popularity Norris had developed on the internet with the Chuck Norris facts.
 The player takes control of Norris in a side-scrolling beat 'em up.
 The game was well reviewed.

 Since 2010, Norris has been a nationally syndicated columnist with Creators Syndicate writing on both personal health issues and broader issues of health care in America.

 Throughout the 2010s, Norris appeared in advertisements for T-Mobile, World of Warcraft, BZ WBK, the French TV show "Pieds dans le plat", Hoegaarden, United Healthcare, Hesburger, Cerveza Poker, Toyota, and in the 2020s, QuikTrip.
-Norris was also in the series finale of Hawaii Five-0 in 2020.

 In 2012, Norris played a mercenary in The Expendables 2.
 The film was a success and grossed over $310 million worldwide.
 That same year, Norris and his wife Gena founded CForce Bottling Co. after an aquifer was discovered on his ranch.